rbgo404/Flan-UL2/README.md

-# Tutorial - Deploy Flan-UL2 using Inferless
+# Deploy Flan-UL2 using Inferless
 Flan-UL2, based on the T5 architecture, features 20 billion parameters and is optimized for NLP tasks through "Flan" prompt tuning.
 It excels in zero-shot, few-shot, and fine-tuning scenarios.
 The model has a 2048 token context window, enhancing its ability to handle long documents.
 It supports a variety of tasks like summarization, translation, and question answering, making it highly versatile for diverse applications.
 Link to the model [Flan-UL2](https://huggingface.co/google/flan-ul2).

 ### Fork the Repository